Updated 14 December 2011

 - [B] LIABILITY WAIVER: All persons 18 years of age and older, including Guests, entering DSA property must annually read and sign the DSA’s “Waiver and Release from Liability” form.
 Blank copies of this form are available at the sign-in desk in the Clubhouse and signed copies are to be left there.
 Those under 18 years of age must be escorted by a waivered adult Member or Guest at all times.

 - [M] MEMBERSHIP: A Regular Membership shall include that Member’s spouse and dependents under the age of 21 who shall be considered Associate Members.
 Associate Members must be accompanied by a Regular Member at the range and are subject to all Club rules and regulations.
-All club members must display their membership card on their person while at the range.
+All club members must have their membership card on their person while at the range.
 The exception to this is when attending Club events (such as Cowboy matches, USPSA, etc.).
+At any time while on club property, members should be prepared to show ID or membership card by a BOD member or other club officer upon request.

 - [M] GUESTS: A Guest is limited to two (2) visits annually (September – August) to use the range, excluding organized Club shoots, and must be accompanied by the sponsoring Member both on the Range and on the Firing Line.
 A Member is allowed to bring a maximum of two (2) shooting guests per visit and shall be responsible for the Guest’s activities.
 After two visits, the Guest should apply for membership if they desire to use our Range any more.